jbeirer/resasports-bot/README.md

 # Book an activity slot on a specific day and time
 bot.book(activity='YourFavouriteGymClass', start_time = '2024-12-30 07:00:00')

-# Cancel an activity slot ona specific day and time
+# Cancel an activity slot on a specific day and time
 bot.cancel(activity='YourFavouriteGymClass', start_time = '2024-12-30 07:00:00')
 ```